blackxavier/Bitvill-Feeds/README.md

 # Bitvill-Feeds

-A django application for posting random stuff
+A django application for posting random stuff using auth0 for authentication

+##